 These practical skills are complemented by weekly guided discussions of primary scientific literature spanning topics such as tropical biology, sustainable development and conservation.

-We offer three types of internships:
+We offer three types of experiential learning programs:

 - Introduction to Sustainability: In just 4 intensive weeks you’ll learn all the basics of tropical field biology and conservation.